Northman of Escomb

-Neither of these witnesses provide a patronymic nor an "earldom".
-There is a possibility therefore that the two Northmans are different characters, though they are generally thought to be the same.
-Almost nothing is known about Northman besides being an ealdorman in northern Northumbia, our ignorance extending to the identities of his parents and any children or spouses he may have had.
+Almost nothing is known about Northman besides his title and status as a landowner and ecclesiastical donor in northern Northumbia, our ignorance extending to the identities of his parents and any children or spouses he may have had.
+Northman is never given a patronymic, and although he is associated with landholdings in what would later become County Durham there is no explicit statement about the geography of any "earldom" he held.
+There is a possibility therefore that the two appearances of Northman represent different characters, though they are generally thought to be the same.

 Durham Northman

-The first witness comes from the historical traditions preserved in Durham, related in two connected sources.
+The first witness to Northman's existence (and importance) is provided by textual tradition preserved in Durham, reproduced by two related sources.
 The former of these is the grant — one of three grants written into a blank leaf at the end of the original volume of the Durham Liber Vitae — ascribed to Earl Northman (the other two to Earl Ulfketil and Earl Thored).
 Northman's grant is in folio 33v, and is thought to date to the late 10th or early 11th century.
 It records that Northman gave Escomb (on the River Wear between Witton-le-Wear and Bishop Auckland) to the community of St Cuthbert.

 This grant appears to have been used as a source for the Historia de Sancto Cuthberto ("History of St Cuthbert") § 31, which probably made use of several such charters when it was written.
 The text purports to record a "lease" by Bishop Aldhun, bishop of St Cuthbert (c.
 990 – c.
 1018), to three different earls:These are the lands which Bishop Aldhun [990–1018] and the whole congregation of St Cuthbert presented to these three, Earl Ethred, Earl Northman and Earl Uhtred: Gainford, Whorlton, Sledwich, Barforth, Startforth, Lartington, Marwood Green, Stainton, Streatlam, Cleatlam, Langton, Morton Tinmouth, Piercebridge, Bishop Auckland and West Auckland, Copeland, Weardseatle, Binchester, Cuthbertestun, Thickley, Escombe, Witton-le-Wear, Hunwick, Newton Cap, Helme Park.
 Whoever seizes from St Cuthbert any part of these, may he perish on the Day of Judgment.
 Weardseatle and Cuthbertestun are unidentified, though the historian Ted South thought Weardseatle might be St Andrew Auckland.
 This list is in fact two blocks of estates, one centred on Gainford around the River Tees and the other around Bishop Auckland on the River Wear.